Cogmento/vc-demo/README.md

 ## Using the app

-The app will generate the contact and deal records for whomever fills in the form presented at `http://localhost:8000` (which of course in a real deployment you'll present under https and a valid domain).
-As a response the person will be presented with a credential they can scan into MS Authenticator's Identity wallet.
+The app will generate the contact and deal records for whoever fills in the form presented at `http://localhost:8000` (which, of course, in a real deployment, you'll present under https and a valid domain).
+As a response, the person will be presented with a credential they can scan into MS Authenticator's Identity wallet.